aalfons/r2spss/README.md

 [![CRAN](https://www.R-pkg.org/badges/version/r2spss)](https://CRAN.R-project.org/package=r2spss)

 Create plots and `LaTeX` tables that look like `SPSS` output for use in teaching materials.
 Rather than copying-and-pasting `SPSS` output into documents, `R` code that mocks up `SPSS` output can be integrated directly into dynamic `LaTeX` documents with tools such as [`knitr`](https://yihui.org/knitr/).
-Functionality includes methods that are typically covered in introductory statistics classes: descriptive statistics, common hypothesis tests, ANOVA, and linear regression, as well as boxplots, histograms, scatterplots, and line plots (including profile plots).
+Functionality includes statistical techniques that are typically covered in introductory statistics classes: descriptive statistics, common hypothesis tests, ANOVA, and linear regression, as well as box plots, histograms, scatter plots, and line plots (including profile plots).

 ## Installation